-1110010 I TOIL I HEBIS Core Courses 9 credits 9 credits CPSC 501 Software System Design and Implementation CPSC 502 Communications I (Computer Networks) CPSC 510 Artificial Intelligence I Concentration 1 Courses 12 credits 15 credits Select CPSC o r PCSE courses from the M.S. in Applied Physics and Con nputer Science program.
-A OTE: If PCSE 579 is successfully co ampleted three times it is treated as if the student complete d a three-credit course an d will be applied as
+Thesis Non-Thesis

+Core Courses 9 credits 9 credits

+CPSC 501 Software System Design and Implementation

+CPSC 502 Communications I (Computer Networks)

+CPSC 510 Artificial Intelligence I

+Concentration Courses 12 credits 15 credits

 Select CPSC or PCSE courses from the M.S. in Applied Physics and Computer Science program.
 NOTE: If PCSE 579 is successfully completed three times, it is treated as if the student completed a three-credit course and will be applied as such to the graduation requirements.